 Share:

 Bituminous membrane waterproofing is a reliable technique used primarily on low-slope roofs.
 It consists of a self-adhesive and a torch-on membrane.
-The self-adhesive element is a mix of asphalt, polymers, and fillers which may lose its adhesive properties over time.
+The self-adhesive element is a mix of asphalt, polymers, and fillers, which may lose its adhesive properties over time.
 The torch-on membrane is applied and then surfaced with granular mineral aggregates to protect against weather damage.
 This type of waterproofing, especially torch-on sealing, is preferred due to its durability and cost-efficiency.

 Admixture waterproofing is a process that introduces compounds into the concrete to decrease permeability, which results in increased water resistance.
-Admixtures can be used with new concrete during the mixing process to improve overall durability and longevity.
-This method is particularly beneficial for large-scale projects where ensuring consistent waterproofing throughout the concrete is essential.
+Admixtures can be used with new concrete during mixing to improve overall durability and longevity.
+This method is particularly beneficial for large-scale projects where consistent waterproofing throughout the concrete is essential.

 Yes.
 Cement waterproofing is usually done before plastering.
 The waterproofing layer acts as a barrier against water seepage, preventing it from reaching the plaster layer.

-The drying time of cement waterproofing can vary depending on the type of waterproofing material used and environmental factors.
+The drying time of cement waterproofing can vary depending on the type of material used and environmental factors.
 However, it generally takes about 24 to 48 hours for it to dry completely.

 Cement used for waterproofing is typically OPC (Ordinary Portland Cement) of grade 43 or 53, or PPC (Portland Pozzolana Cement).